 Because of the new Data Protection Regulations taking effect in May 2018 it's critical you understand what they will mean for your business.
 We cannot explain the scope of these changes in a blog post but perhaps we can signpost the way to more information.

 What will change?

-Consent - You will be required to always gain consent to opt your custome's into your email marketing list.
-If you're B2C (Business to Consumer) you are already required to gain consent from your customers.
-Currently B2B (Business to Business) are not required to gain opt ins from businesses, however, in 2018 this will change and everyone will require an opt in.
-Consent can be verbal, written or online (e.g. tick box).
-Your customers MUST be asked to Opt In as of 2018, you cannot offer them a tick box with the option to Opt Out.
-Any method you do use should be recorded adequately.
-Customers will also have the right to opt out of being profiled according to their interests and behaviour, unless they have previously consented to it or it is required as part of your terms and conditions.
+Consent - You will be required to always gain consent to put your users into your email marketing list.
+If you're B2C you are already required to gain consent from your customers.
+Currently B2B are not required to gain opt ins from businesses.
+In 2018 this will change and everyone will require a positive opt in.
+Consent can be verbal, written or online (e.g. tick box) but must be a positive action.
+You cannot offer them a pre-ticked box or an option to Opt Out etc, you must also obtain specific consent for all channels and usages you intend to use in relation to their data.

 When will I need to start making changes?

 It is recommended that you start implementing changes needed to comply with GDPR as early as today.
 It is entirely likely that your current email marketing lists do not comply with the requirements of GDPR and after May next year you will be breaking the law if you use them.
 All your lists need to have GDPR compliant consents in place before May 2018.

 You cannot use your lists to ask for consent after May 2018 because you will not have consent to use the lists, for any purpose.
 Even owning and storing the lists will technically be illegal.
 To get the consent you require you must do so before May 2018 and to the standard required by the GDPR.